mapmanager/mapmanager.github.io/_posts/2015-04-20-making-a-map.md

     - **Delete** a spine with right-click 'Delete' or keyboard <kbd>delete</kbd>.
     - All spines are automatically connected to the dendritic segment with a line.
 Edit the connection point with right-click 'Manual Connect'.

+### 5.1 Marking annotations bad

-<p class="tip"><B>Tip.</B> Be very liberal in your scoring, mark anything you think might be a spine.
-All annotations can be flagged as 'bad' using the right-click menu 'bad'.
-Bad objects stay in the database but are **not** included in the final analysis.
-As your datasets grow, marking putative spines with an annotation and then as bad allows you to return to a given image stack and see you already decided **not** to include a putative spine in your analysis.</p>
+Be very liberal in your scoring, mark anything you think might be a spine.
+Annotations can be flagged as 'bad' using the right-click menu 'bad'.
+Bad annotations remain in the database but are **not** included in output [reports](reports).
+As your datasets grow, marking questionable spines with an annotation and then as bad allows you to return to a given image stack and see you already decided **not** to include a putative spine in your analysis.

+ - Select an annotation with a single mouse click (selected annotations are yellow).
+ - Right-click and select 'bad'

 ### 6. Edit the dynamics of annotations between timepoints

 #### 6.1 Editing annotation dynamics manually from a run plot